Lecture 3: Ordinal Logistic Regression

 Categories \(1, 2, \dots, m\) implicate an ordinal scale here, i.e., \(1 < 2 < \dots < m\).

 Also, note there is more than one class of Ordinal Logistic regression.
-We will review the proportional odds model (a cumulative logit model).
+We will review the proportional odds version, which is also a cumulative logit model.

 the model will indicate how each one of the regressors affects the cumulative logarithm of the odds in decision for the following \(2\) situations: